-Did you know that statistically, doing what you love adds years to your life?
-You literally will be healthier if you are living out your purpose and in your joy.
+Did you know that doing what you love adds years to your life?
+You have the potential to be healthier just by living out your purpose.

 For the sake of civility